CharlesCara/DatastreamDSWS2R/README.md

-In addition, for backwards com
+In addition, this package has been built with backwards compatibilty with the Datastream2R package.
+You just need to replace require(Datastream2R) with require(DatastreamDSWS2R)